integreat-io/integreat/README.md

     transporter: 'http', // Use the http transporter
     adapters: ['json'], // Run the request and the response through the json adapter
     options: {
+      transporter: {
         // Options for the transporter
         uri: 'https://cat-fact.herokuapp.com/facts', // Only the uri is needed here },
+    },
     endpoints: [
       {